lordmen99/vnchrSale/README.md

 We add liquidity with a lower ratio of project token than offered in the sale - **RAISING THE PRICE BIG TIME!!**

 This creates mad hype.
+Hype is a key ingredient of streetwear :)

 ### Commission Redemption
 After a long period of proving themselves and delivering on promises (e.g. a year) - the team can cash out by calling redeemCommission().
+This is our take on vesting!

 **This prevents scams and incentivises teams to deliver**, because if the project is trash, holders can sell out before the redemption time - leaving the founders with a worthless coin.

 ## Deploying a VN¢HR sale
 ```sol